-Pete Seeger, born 1919 in New York City, describes himself, sometimes, as a singer of folk songs.
-But he is just as much a composer of songs that folks will be singing for many years, a catalyst for musical groups of all kinds, a supporter of just causes, and a prolific writer of books, columns, and pithy postcards.
+Pete Seeger (1919-2014) described himself, sometimes, as a singer of folk songs.
+But he was just as much a composer of songs that folks will be singing for many years, a catalyst for musical groups of all kinds, a supporter of just causes, and a prolific writer of books, columns, and pithy postcards.

 It’s the song about love

 All over this land.

 The son of distinguished ethnomusicologist Charles Seeger, Pete was part of a musical family that grew to include Ruth Crawford Seeger, Mike Seeger, Peggy Seeger, Ewen MacColl, son-in-law John Cohen, nephew Tony Seeger, and grandson Tao Rodriguez, among others.

 An unemployed journalist, Pete became the first intern at the Archive of American Folk Song.
 He then literally wrote the book on playing the banjo, and now most of his collected works are in the Smithsonian and Library of Congress.

 The world to come may be like a song

 A little skylarking to give us all a grin.